mxtrhome/core-user-dash-docs/src/workflows/index.md

 ```

 So as you may understand workflows is a number of activities and connections between them, so the Backend expects these
 two arrays from us.
-There are also few layers on the UI that are doing some preparations before we see new sections in
+There are also few layers on the UI that are doing some preparations before we see beautiful schema
-our UI.
+in our UI.
 Check more detailed description of the [Workflow technical side](/workflows/technical)

 ## Creating a new Section
 By clicking ![Create Section](./images/create_section_btn.png) button you will open